dotnet/docs/docs/core/extensions/cloud-service.md

 :::zone-end

-## Create Container Registry
+## Create container registry

 An Azure Container Registry (ACR) resource allows you to build, store, and manage container images and artifacts in a private registry.
-To create a Container Registry, you'll need to [create a new resource](https://ms.portal.azure.com/#create/Microsoft.ContainerRegistry) in the Azure portal.
+To create a container registry, you'll need to [create a new resource](https://ms.portal.azure.com/#create/Microsoft.ContainerRegistry) in the Azure portal.

 1. Select the **Subscription**, and corresponding **Resource group** (or create a new one).
 1. Enter a **Registry name**.